Walter Whitford: Bishop of Brechin

 In 1635 Whitford was consecrated as Bishop of Brechin as successor to Thomas Sydserf, holding the sub-deanery in commendam until 1639, when he disponed his title to James Hamilton, third Marquis (afterwards first Duke) of Hamilton.
 On 16 April 1635 he was created a burgess of Arbroath.
 Whitford used his episcopal authority to support the liturgical changes which Charles I had introduced.
-The new service-book was very unpopular with the masses in Scotland, and in 1637, when Whitford announced his intention of reading it, he was threatened with violence.
+The new Scottish Prayer Book was very unpopular with the masses in Scotland, and in 1637, when Whitford announced his intention of reading it, he was threatened with violence.
 Undeterred he ascended the pulpit, holding a brace of pistols, his family and servants attending him armed, and read the service with closed doors.
 On his return he was attacked by an enraged mob, and escaped with difficulty.

 The minister of Brechin, Alexander Bisset, refused to obey Whitford's commands to follow his example.
 The bishop caused his own servant to read the service regularly from the desk.
 This obstinacy roused intense feeling against him, and towards the close of the year, after his palace had been plundered, he was compelled to flee to England, where, with two other bishops, he violently opposed the Scottish treasurer, Sir John Stewart, 1st Earl of Traquair, whose moderation he disliked, drawing up a memorial against employing him as a commissioner to treat with the Scots.

 Exile in England

 On 13 December 1638 he was deposed and excommunicated by the Glasgow assembly, whose authority, in common with the other bishops, he had refused to recognise.
 In addition to the ecclesiastical offence of signing the declinature, he was accused of drunkenness and incontinence, and of "using of masse crucifixes in his chamber".
 On 23 August 1639 he and the other Scottish prelates drew up a protest against their exclusion from parliament.

 On 28 December 1640 Whitford was living in London in great poverty, but on 5 May 1642, as a recompense for his sufferings, Charles presented him to the rectory of Walgrave in Northamptonshire, where he was instituted.
 He suffered at the hands of the Long Parliament, and there were attempts to remove him from his position.
-In 1646 he was expelled by the parliamentary soldiery; he died the following year, and was buried on 16 June in the middle aisle of the chancel of St. Margaret's, Westminster Abbey.
+In 1646 he was expelled by the parliamentary soldiery; he died the following year, and was buried on 16 June in the middle aisle of the chancel of St Margaret's, Westminster.